Pro Bono Opportunities

 • Training time required for volunteering may be included in your hours.

-• Hours accrue during the time you are a law student (between your first day of orientation as a first-year law student and your date of graduation, dates inclusive).
+• Hours accrue between your first day of orientation as a first-year law student and the deadline date for submitting hours prior to the Public Interest Award ceremony in the spring semester, dates inclusive.

 • Generally, time spent on Chicago-Kent student organization activities, for example, preparing for speaker events or bake sales, does NOT qualify.
-However, volunteering with outside organizations in conjunction with a student organization does qualify, for example, volunteering at the Daley Center Self-Help Web Desk, soup kitchen as a KJF project, or legal observing through NLG.
+However, volunteering with outside organizations in conjunction with a student organization does qualify, for example, volunteering at the Daley Center Self-Help Resource Center, at a food pantry as a Kent Justice Foundation (KJF) project, or legal observing through the National Lawyers' Guild (NLG).

 If you are uncertain whether your particular volunteer work qualifies, please email us for clarification.